sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 This tutorial is meant to be an example of cross-container access.
 Simple data models and loading mechanisms were chosen to simulate a schema replicated using tools such as SAP Landscape Transformation or an ABAP schema.

 For more information on this process and additional syntax options, refer to the [official documentation on SAP Help](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/a260b05631a24a759bba932aa6d81b64.html)

+If you are looking for the steps for an on-premise SAP HANA instance with XS Advanced, such as SAP HANA, express edition, [refer to this tutorial](https://developers.sap.com/tutorials/xsa-create-user-provided-anonymous-service.html)

 ---